TheDukeDK/devsecops-demo/docs/setup.md

 This repository implements a demo of DevSecOps tools against some sample code bases.
 The goal being to evaluate these tools against each other useing the same baseline and also provide examples of usage.

-It, presently, contains the following tools to support the demo.
+It, presently, contains the following applications to support the demo.

 * Gitlab(13.5.3-ee)
 * Jenkins(2.249.3)
 * SonarQube(8.4.2 Community Edition)

-As much as possible, we have bootstrapped the tool stack to work together.
-But some **manual** configuration may be needed once the stack is running.
+As much as possible, we have bootstrapped the application stack to work together.
+But some **manual** configuration **is** needed once the stack is running.
 Please see the Quick Start section for details.

 The repository includes some open source license code to use for the demo and evaluating different DevSecOps tools.
 See the sample_projects directory.